-Osteopathy can have a significant result in the treatment and management of your hip pain, although this does depend on the cause of pain and the damage already done.
+Osteopathy can have a significant result in the treatment and management of hip pain.